walterpinson/walterpinson.github.io/source/_drafts/Bail-Ins-are-a-Thing.md

 	- banking
 	- cryptocurrency
 ---

+"Bail-ins" are a relatively unknown risk associated with centralized banking that can be mitigated with consumer adoption of cryptocurrencies.
+Centralized banking is inherently risky for consumers and bail-ins are just the latest addition to its growing portfolio of risk.
+Cryptocurrencies, such as Bitcoin and Ether, can offer protections agains bail-ins.
+However, replicating existing banking models by merely switching fiat currency with cryptocurrencies leaves consumers exposed to similar risks.

+> Bail-ins are a thing? - me

+Unless you've been living under a rock, you know what is a bank bail-out.
+That is when the government "loans" tax-payer money to failed banks in order to cover losses incurred due to risky speculation.
+What you may not be aware of, is an alternative solution to that problem: the bail-in.

+# Point 2
+Cryptocurrencies, such as Bitcoin and Ether, can offer protections agains some of the risks inherent in traditional banking; namely bail-ins.

+# Point 3

+# Conclusion

 ## Brainstorm
 ### Thesis
 - Centralized banking is inherently unsafe for consumers and bail-ins are just the latest recent addition to its risk portfolio